-Here are five things to see and do absolutely in Rome not only for children, but that can fascinate the whole family!
+Here are five things to see and do absolutely in Rome with children, but that can fascinate the whole family!

 1) Villa Borghese by bike

-Villa Borghese is worth a visit with the children, maybe after having taken a trip to the Bioparco you can enjoy this beautiful green lung.
-Inside you can see the Italian garden, but also the English style, take walks and admire buildings, fountains and ponds.
+Villa Borghese deserves a visit with children, perhaps after a tour of the Bioparco you can enjoy this beautiful green lung.
+Inside you can observe the Italian garden, but also the English style, take walks and admire buildings, fountains and ponds.

-Villa Borghese is also home to wonderful muses including the Borghese Gallery which houses masterpieces by Bernini, Canova and Caravaggio and the Casa del Cinema.
+Villa Borghese is also home to wonderful museums including the world-famous Galleria Borghese which houses masterpieces by Bernini, Canova and Caravaggio and the Casa del Cinema.